 I recommend The Biology of The Honey Bee, by Mark L. Winston for more info on the importance of pheromones in a honey bee colony (and a whole lot more).

-UPDATE (April 03/11): I’m adding this video of Hive #1 recorded at the same time for my own records so I can use it for comparisons next year.
+April 3rd, 2011: I’m adding this video of Hive #1 recorded at the same time for my own records so I can use it for comparisons next year.

-P.S.: Nasonov is sometimes spelled Nasanov.
+Nasonov is sometimes spelled Nasanov.
 Tomato, potato.
 Let’s call the whole thing off.
 Also: They could be fanning to ventilate the hive.
 However, judging from the strong smell of pheromones in the air and how many of them were fanning with their bodies bent in areas and at angles that probably wouldn’t create a current inside the hives, orientation scenting seems just as likely.
 But who knows.

-UPDATE (April 6/11): Let’s take a closer look at a screen shot from the video:
+April 6th, 2011: Let’s take a closer look at a screen shot from the video:

 I have a few reasons to think the bees were cranking out the Nasonov pheromone for the young bees on their maiden orientation flights.
 The unusual odour and the sound of it for starters.
 But the main reason I didn’t think it was regular fanning for ventilation was the haphazard position of most of the bees.
 Many of them, if they were trying to create an air current inside the hive, were pointing in the wrong direction.
 Bee #1 in the photo has a good abdomen twist on the go and is close to the entrance, so it could be scenting or ventilating.
 Bee #3 could even be ventilating, though most bees I’ve seen ventilating the hive point into the entrance.
 And bee #2 hasn’t got a chance of ventilating the hive.
 Does a bee need to stick its butt in the air to send out the Nasonov pheromone?
 I don’t know.
 But they were twisting their abdomens up and down enough to make me think that’s what they were up to.
 So that’s my best guess.

-UPDATE (May 09/11): Check out The Aftermath of Moving a Hive video to see honey bees sending out the Nasonov pheromone en masse.
+May 9th, 2011: Check out The Aftermath of Moving a Hive video to see honey bees sending out the Nasonov pheromone en masse.